 - The paper looks absolutely beautiful.

-- You can get any colour you can imagine since everything is hand made.
+- You can get any color you can imagine since everything is handmade.

 - This is definitely the best origami paper you can get.
 It blows all other papers away in terms of strength and thickness.